 Quantitative Testing – Using computational techniques that can be replicated the same way every time.
 Some say quantitative testing is about quantity, but we say it’s about science.
 Examples of quantitative testing include surveys and central location testing (CLT).

 Qualitative Testing – Qualitative testing is an art.
-Using a highly-skilled facilitator, best practices, and a previously determined set of questions, respondents share ideas and opinions in various settings such as focus groups and in-depth interviews.
-Qualitative gives you reason where quantitative gives you fact.
+Using a highly skilled facilitator, best practices, and a previously determined set of questions, respondents share ideas and opinions in various settings such as focus groups and in-depth interviews.
+Qualitative gives you reason whereas quantitative gives you fact.

 Recipe Refinement – Reworking a recipe by testing and tasting to meet a client’s nutritional and quality standards.